-In the Lauwersmeer area, we are working with government agencies, nature organizations, and farmers to address the challenges facing nature, water, and climate.
+In the lake Lauwersmeer area, we are working with government agencies, nature organisations, and farmers to address the challenges facing nature, water, and climate.

 Lauwersmeer Landscape (@Isabella Merkestijn)